GPUOpen-Tools/radeon_gpu_profiler/docs/source/events_windows.rst

 Beneath the Color by combo-box there is another combo-box to help visualize the occupancy of certain RDNA or GCN pipeline stages.
-Beneath the pipeline stage combo-box is a color coded legend which serve as color reminders.
+Beneath the pipeline stage combo-box is a color coded legend which serves as a color reminder.
 Note these colors can be customized within Settings.

 The RGP wavefront occupancy for OpenCL, HIP, or pure-compute DirectX and Vulkan has only compute